Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Quantum Model of MIST

-where $\omega_r^{\prime}$ and $\omega_q^{\prime}$ are the shifted frequencies and $\chi= g^2/\Delta$ is the dispersive coupling strength.
+where $\omega_r^{\prime}$ and $\omega_q^{\prime}$ are the shifted frequencies and $\chi$ denotes the dispersive shift.
 In this regime, the resonator acquires a qubit-state-dependent frequency shift, enabling quantum nondemolition (QND) measurement of the qubit state through the readout drive~\cite{Wallraff2005}.

 At higher photon numbers, multi-photon processes can drive the qubit out of the computational subspace into higher excited states.
-For the parameters considered here, the dominant channel is a two-photon resonance between $\ket{g} = \ket{0}$ and $\ket{h} = \ket{3}$ at $2\omega_r \approx \omega_h - \omega_g$ [Fig.~\ref{fig:cQEDModel}(b)], which induces qubit–resonator entanglement and thereby breaks the QND readout character.
+For the parameters considered here, the dominant channel is a two-photon resonance between $\ket{g}$ and $\ket{h} \equiv \ket{3}$ at $2\omega_r \approx \omega_h - \omega_g$ [Fig.~\ref{fig:cQEDModel}(b)], which induces leakage out of the computational subspace and thereby breaks the QND readout character.
 However, the full quantum model is analytically intractable and numerically costly due to the large Hilbert space and time-dependent drive, posing challenges for understanding MIST dynamics.
-We therefore develop a reduced framework that captures the dynamics and entanglement structure underlying MIST.
+We therefore develop a reduced framework that captures the quantum resonator response and the driven-dissipative dynamics underlying MIST.